Five Ways a Church Can Observe National Suicide Prevention Month

 We can stop the climbing number of suicides but it is going to take all of us working together, including the Church.
 Without the Church, suicidal people may not hear the life-affirming messages they need to hear.
 And without a Gospel-embodied church, suicidal people may not reach out for help when they need it.

-For more suicide prevention resources, click here.
+For more suicide prevention resources, click here, or view the following additional resources from Dr. Mason:

 Matthew Warren, son of Rick and Kay Warren, took his life 4/5/2013.